Interview with Lisette Alvarez [Repost from June 2018]

 What podcasts are you currently listening to?

 I have After Disaster Broadcast queued up right now!
 But as for actively updating podcasts I am subscribed to the following: Girl in Space, RedWing, Alice Isn’t Dead, 2298, the Magnus Archives, Here Be Dragons, Welcome to Night Vale, TANIS, Tides, Ars Paradoxica, the Amelia Project, the Bright Sessions, and Starless.

-Do you have any baby witch mishaps?
+Do you have any early witch mishaps?

 I’m lucky in that my grandmother is also a witch and gave me a ton of information and witchcraft basics.
 I knew better than to mess with certain things.

 But my family does like to remind me that I was a “tree-hugger” ever since I was born.
 As soon as I could walk, my mom would take me for a walk in the park and it would take forever because I would stop and hug every single tree.
 Every.
 Single.
 One.
 I would also cry whenever my dad would mow the lawn and kill my flower friends.
 I also remember gently playing with ants (not fire ants…fuck those guys), rolly-pollies, and spiders (daddy long-legs) when I was a kid.

 So it was less mishaps and more I exhibited my identity as a nature-lover and witch from birth.

 What was has been the hardest thing in making Kalila Stormfire’s Economical Magick Services?

 But honestly the hardest thing has been audio editing.
 It is the aspect of podcasting that I have the least amount of experience in.
 I try to learn more techniques and best practices each episode I edit but it takes a lot of time and energy.
 I hope to be able to afford a professional editor I can trust to partner with someday!

 Another challenging thing is that every episode theme just HAPPENS to coincide with a struggle around that exact theme in my life.
 I consider it aggressive meditation.